t071206/dbt_lineage_mapper/README.md

    - Parses the dbt project files
    - Extracts model dependencies
    - Adds the project to the lineage graph
+3. If profiles.yml integration is enabled:
+   - The tool reads your profiles.yml file
+   - It uses compiled table names to establish cross-project connections
+   - It falls back to name-based inference for any remaining unlinked sources
-3. If a specific model is selected with `--select`:
+4. If a specific model is selected with `--select`:
    - The tool finds the model across all projects
    - It traces both upstream dependencies and downstream dependents
    - It creates a subgraph containing only the relevant nodes and edges
    - The depth of the lineage traversal can be limited with the `--depth` option
-4. Once all projects are processed, it generates output in the specified format (Mermaid diagram, HTML, JSON, or CSV) showing the lineage between models
+5. Once all projects are processed, it generates output in the specified format (Mermaid diagram, HTML, JSON, or CSV) showing the lineage between models

 ## Limitations